DevsparZeroGitHubUser/hello-world/README.md

 public void InitSDKStatus(boolean status, String message);
 ```
 <b>Description:</b>
-Callback function that is used to determine the status of the Initialization of XenditySDK<br>
+Callback function that returns two value(status and message) to determine the status of the initialization process of XenditySDK.<br>
 <b>Parameters:</b>
 * status : Determines whether the SDK can be used or not.
 * message : Contains the error message if the SDK cannot be initialized.